-b.
-The request for review must contain a full statement of the grantee's position with respect to the disputed matter and the facts and rationale that support the grantee's position.

-c.
-Review of a notice of termination or settlement will be conducted in accordance with PAPPG Chapter XII.B.3.
+- b.
+The request for review must contain a full statement of the grantee's position and the pertinent facts and reasons in support of such position. - c.
+Review of a notice of termination or settlement will be conducted in accordance with PAPPG Chapter XII.B.3. - d.

-d.
 Pending resolution of the request for review, the notice of termination shall remain in effect.